-- With approval of the County Board, Arlington, VA allows developers to build at higher densities than would otherwise be allowed for projects that provide housing for low- or moderate-income households.
+With approval of the County Board, Arlington, VA allows developers to build at higher densities than would otherwise be allowed for projects that provide housing for low- or moderate-income households.
 Allowances include increases in building height (up to six stories or 60 feet above the height ordinarily permitted) and in residential density.
 Density bonuses are determined on the basis of the share of low- or moderate-income units to be provided, the location and size of those units, the amenities to be provided for low- and moderate-income residents, and other factors.
 Affordable units must remain available for at least 30 years or as approved by the Board.
-See here, subsection H.7 for more details.
+Subsection H.7 provides more details.

-- Arlington County also provides special density bonuses for specific revitalization areas.
+Arlington County also provides special density bonuses for specific revitalization areas.
 In the Clarendon Revitalization District, for example, properties can receive bonus density up to 1.5 FAR if 10 percent of the bonus density is reserved for affordable housing.
 (Eligibility is limited to properties in which the bonus density is more than 4,000 square feet in gross floor area.)
 In the Nauck Village Center, developers can receive an increase in density up to 2.0 FAR in exchange for providing at least 10 percent of residential units as Committed Affordable Units.
-See here for more details.
+More details are available at Arlington’s Housing website.

 Policy design and implementation

-- Model Affordable Housing Density Bonus Ordinance, American Planning Association (2009) – Lays out key provisions for mandatory and voluntary density bonus policies; also available for purchase here.
+- Model Affordable Housing Density Bonus Ordinance, American Planning Association (2009) – Lays out key provisions for mandatory and voluntary density bonus policies; Smart Codes: Model Land-Development Regulations is available for purchase.